J3FF by Virtuals (J3FF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 J3FF by Virtuals Historical Price

-According to the latest data gathered on J3FF by Virtuals live price page, the current price of J3FF by Virtuals is 0.00107593USD.
-The circulating supply of J3FF by Virtuals(J3FF) is 1.00B J3FF , giving it a market capitalization of $1.08M.
+According to the latest data gathered on J3FF by Virtuals live price page, the current price of J3FF by Virtuals is 0USD.
+The circulating supply of J3FF by Virtuals(J3FF) is 1.00B J3FF , giving it a market capitalization of $935.69K.

 The J3FF by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of J3FF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.